henrikbostrom/RandomForest/README.md

 - working with a single dataset, to evaluate, generate, store, load or apply a random forest

-All named arguments are optional, while the others are mandatory.
+All named arguments below are optional, while the others are mandatory.

 The sample classification datasets included in uci.zip have been downloaded and adapted from: